-Blueberry Banana-Nut Oatmeal is metabolism-boosting and full of fiber and antioxidants.
+Blueberry Banana-Nut Oatmeal is easy, gluten-free, and full of fiber and antioxidants.
 Ready in just 6 minutes, it’s the perfect breakfast recipe to begin your day with.

 So I burnt my tongue eating one too many Sour Patch Kids on Sunday.
 I know.

 I’m not even sure how it happened – I don’t feel like I had that many – but Monday morning I woke up, drank a cup of water, stuck my tongue out to examine it (don’t you?) and was horrified to spy two bright red streaks running down the center.
 Salt & Vinegar Chip lovers, I bet you feel me, right?
 Surely I can’t be the only one in this sinking, shame-ridden boat!

 Anyway, since then I’ve been pampering my mouth with cold water, cool yogurt, and creamy Blueberry Banana-Nut Oatmeal.
 Easy on the tongue AND the taste buds!